ariyam/cs143_spark_hw/README.md

 # Project: UDF Caching in Spark

-In this assignment you'll implement an UDF (user-defined function) result caching in [Apache Spark](http://spark.apache.org).
+User-defined functions (UDFs) are very important and allow developers to define and exploit custom operations within expressions.
+Lets look at an example.
+Imagine, that you have a product catalog that includes photos of the product packaging.
+You may want to register a user-defined function `extract_text` that calls an OCR algorithm and returns the text in an image, so that you can get queryable information out of the photos.
+You can do this in SQL easily.
+In SQL, you could imagine a query like this:

+	SELECT P.name, P.manufacturer, P.price, extract_text(P.image),
+	  FROM Products P;

+The ability to register UDFs is very powerful -- it extends the ability of your data processing framework.
+Now the question is, what are the difficulties that one might face when we implement UDFs in distributed environments?
+For this, lets look at [Apache Spark](http://spark.apache.org).
 Apache Spark is a leading framework for distributed computing in the mold of Map-Reduce.
+Spark SQL built on top of Spark is one of its popular components.
+We will briefly touch upon and learn about Spark during Friday's discussion sections (05/06).
+As it turns out, you can implement and register UDFs in Spark SQL as well.
+But UDFs can often introduce performance bottlenecks, especially as we run them over millions of data items.

+In this assignment you'll implement an UDF (user-defined function) result caching in Apache Spark.
 To complete this project, you will need to develop a user-defined function (UDF) that provides the following functionality in an efficient and reliable manner: Tracking Distinct Values when (i) all the values can fit in memory and (ii) when they do not fit in memory.
 As you can guess, hashing will be involved.
 More precisely, you will work in this project to achieve the following goals:

 ## Assignment Goals